CloudBees CI JVM troubleshooting

 G1GC

 You can specify the initial and maximum heap sizes using the flags -Xms (initial heap size) and -Xmx (maximum heap size).
-See Recommended Jenkins JVM options.
+See Recommended CloudBees CI JVM options.
 It is recommended to define the same value for both -Xms and -Xmx so that the memory is allocated on startup rather than runtime.

 Garbage collection